aklomp/booklet/README.md

 # Booklet: a script for making A5 booklets on A4 paper

-Here's a little TeX script I wrote to scratch an itch of mine: how to consolidate an A5 PDF document into an A4 PDF ready to throw through a duplex printer and bind into a booklet?
-I've done it manually in my highschool days and it's no fun.
-The first and last page have to be adjacent on one sheet, as do the second page and the one before last.
-It quickly gets messy from there.
-So I wrote this little script to automate it for me.
-It takes an A5 PDF file as input and places the proper pages adjacently, until the PDF runs out.
+Here's a little TeX script I wrote to scratch an itch of mine: how to repage an A5 PDF document into an A4 PDF ready to throw through a duplex printer and staple into a booklet?
+In highschool I used to do it by hand to get a master copy of the school paper that I layouted, so I know what an arduous job it is.
+The first and last page have to be adjacent on one sheet, as do the second page and the one before last, and it quickly gets messy from there.
+Years later I finally wrote this little script to automate it for me.
+It takes an A5 PDF file as input and places the proper pages adjacent, until the PDF runs out.
 The result is an A4 document ready for binding.
 Schematically:

 ![Graphic explanation of what the script does](booklet.png "Booklet graphic")

 ## Usage

-Linux users: change the line with the filename into the one you'd like to page, then run:
+Linux users: change the filename at the top into the one you'd like to process, then run:

 ```sh